zksecurity/noname/book/src/rfc/rfc-0-generic-parameters.md

 }
 ```

 The monomorphized body of the function call for `last(arr1)` is `return arr[5 - 1]`, while the one for `last(arr2)` is `return arr[4 - 1]`.
 Therefore, we can't have a single expression node representing both `arr[5 - 1]` and `arr[4 - 1]` expression nodes.
 These functions should be instantiated with new ASTs, which are monomorphized from the original ASTs.
 They will be regenerated with the generic parameters being resolved with concrete values.
+The two calls to `last` should point to two different monomorphized function instances.

 To ensure no conflicts in the node IDs being regenerated for these instantiated functions, the AST for the main function as an entry point will be regenerated.
 The monomorphized AST preserves the span information to point to the noname source code for the existing debugging feature.